-It’s time to build on that momentum, and the connections made during our DC-based Head to the Hill event in May, by meeting with your members of Congress when they return to your district.
+It’s time to build on that momentum by meeting with your members of Congress when they are working in your district OR by meeting with their local staff any time.
 This toolbox will walk you through the steps of scheduling the meeting, recruiting others to attend with you, and educating yourself on our legislative agenda.
-We will also host a web training on August 2nd at 12 PM EDT/9 AM PDT to further prepare you for your meetings.Register for the web training today!

 Follow the steps below and let your members of Congress know how they can take action to support brain tumor patients and families in their district.

 Questions?
 Please contact Kacey Troy, Research and Advocacy Manager, at email@example.com or 520.762.4544.

 The first step is to call your elected officials’ district offices to schedule your meetings.
 Here is a step-by-step guide to setting up your meetings:

 - Find contact information for your Congressman or Congresswoman, and/or your Senators